All work

 Accessibility by default.

-Components ship with WCAG 2.1 AA compliance built in.
+Components ship with WCAG 2.2 AA compliance built in, including a density system where accessibility always wins the conflict.
 Teams don't need to become accessibility experts — they just need to use the system correctly.

 A shared vocabulary.

-Design, engineering, and product now use the same names for the same things.
-Reviews stopped being consistency debates and started being design debates.
+A product that once ran three coexisting styling systems at the same time now runs one.
+Design, engineering, and product use the same names for the same things, and reviews stopped being consistency debates.

 A system that can outlive me.

-With tokens, documentation, and adoption practices in place, the system keeps working whether I'm in the room or not.
+With tokens, a logged decision history, and a recurring audit practice in place, the system keeps working whether I'm in the room or not.
 That's the real deliverable.

 Reflection